ArnaudT/ArnaudT.github.io/_posts/2015-03-31-slick-codegen.markdown

 tags: [scala, slick]
 ---

-I switch recently one project to [Slick v3](http://slick.typesafe.com/doc/3.0.0-RC2/).
+I have recently switched one project to [Slick v3](http://slick.typesafe.com/doc/3.0.0-RC2/).
 And I wanted to share with you a simple example of an [sbt](http://www.scala-sbt.org/) project using [MySQL](http://www.mysql.com/).
 The project contains only one table named `action`.

 ## MySQL table